ferencberes/online-node2vec/README.md

 # Cite

 I am going to present our work at the 7th International Conference on Complex Networks and Their Applications.
+The PDF slides are available on this [link](docs/node_embeddings_in_dynamic_graphs.pdf).
 Please cite our work if you use this code or our [Twitter datasets](https://dms.sztaki.hu/hu/letoltes/temporal-katz-centrality-data-sets):

 ```
 @conference{beres18on2v,